Josef-Friedrich/skeleton.sh/README.md

 	  boilerplate files (e. g.
 Makefile test/lib/skeleton.sh)
 	-s, --short-description
 	  Show a short description / summary
+	-t, --test
+	  Run the tests located in the “test” folder.
 	-v, --version
 	  Show the version number of this script.